Introduction – Why It is so Difficult

 Assisted living referral agents, such as A Place for Mom, provide free services to families to help them find assisted living residences.
 These “placement agencies” are compensated by the assisted living residence when a new resident moves in.
-However, the assisted living residences will not compensate placement agencies for Medicaid beneficiaries.
-Therefore, the placement agencies will not help families that are looking to use Medicaid to pay for assisted living.
+Assisted living residences, however, will not provide compensation for Medicaid beneficiaries.
+For this reason, the majority of placement agencies will not help families that are looking to use Medicaid to pay for assisted living.

 There are hundreds of websites that offer to help families find assisted living.
-One will notice most of their forms will ask if the individual intends to use Medicaid or subtle variations on that question like asking their budget or if they will use “public assistance”.
-Persons hoping to use Medicaid to pay for assisted living are, at best, ignored or worse, their contact information is sold to businesses preying on lower income seniors such as reverse mortgage brokers or credit card debt consolidators.
+Most of their forms will ask if the individual intends to use Medicaid or subtle variations of that question, like asking their available budget or if they will use “public assistance”.
+Persons hoping to use Medicaid to pay for assisted living are, at best, ignored.
+Worse, their contact information is sold to businesses preying on lower income seniors, such as reverse mortgage brokers or credit card debt consolidators.
 To be clear, not all companies do this, but some do.

-Should you call a placement agency to request assistance, you will discover one of their first questions is “Are you planning to use public assistance to pay for assisted living?” or “What is your monthly budget?”.
-Should you answer these questions with a response that indicates you have a low budget or will be looking for public assistance, you will find the phone representative will be quick to terminate the call.
+Should you call a placement agency to request assistance, one of their first questions will be “Are you planning to use public assistance to pay for assisted living?” or “What is your monthly budget?”.
+If your answer indicates you have a low budget or will require public assistance, you will find the phone representative will be quick to terminate the call.

 What You Need to Know Before Your Search for Medicaid Assisted Living

-Prior to beginning the labor-intensive search for assisted living residences in which you can use Medicaid, there are 4 things you need to know that will save you significant time and frustration.
+Prior to beginning the labor-intensive search for assisted living residences that accept Medicaid, there are four things you need to know.
+This will save you significant time and frustration.

 2) There are different ways to use Medicaid funds in assisted living.
-Residences either have a direct relationship with Medicaid where the program pays them directly for care or Medicaid pays the beneficiary / resident, and the beneficiary pays the caregiver.
-This is a very important distinction because if you ask an assisted living residence if they accept Medicaid, they may say “no” but that does not mean you cannot use Medicaid to pay for care while you live in that same assisted living residence.
+Residences either have a direct relationship with Medicaid where the program pays them directly for care, or Medicaid pays the beneficiary / resident and the beneficiary pays the caregiver.
+This is a very important distinction.
+If you ask an assisted living residence if they accept Medicaid, they may say “no”, but that does not mean you cannot use Medicaid to pay for care while you live in that same assisted living residence.
 When they say no, it simply means they do not have a direct relationship with Medicaid.
-In this situation, the Medicaid recipient hires their own outside caregiver (someone is not employed by the assisted living residence) and that caregiver comes to the residence and provides care assistance (such as bathing, grooming and medication management) and the beneficiary pays the caregiver directly.
+In this situation, the Medicaid recipient hires their own outside caregiver (who is not employed by the assisted living residence) and that caregiver comes to the residence and provides care assistance (such as bathing, grooming and medication management).
+The beneficiary pays the caregiver directly.

-3) There are different types of Medicaid programs that provide assistance for assisted living.
-And important nuances within these programs.
+3) There is more than one Medicaid program that provides assistance for assisted living.
 There are two different types of Medicaid programs that provide financial assistance for personal care in assisted living.
-These programs offer different benefits, have different limitations, and have different eligibility requirements.
+These programs offer varying benefits, have different limitations, and have distinct eligibility requirements.

-A) Home and Community Based Services Waivers – HCBS Waivers are intended for individuals who have nursing home level care needs.
-Financial eligibility criteria are similar to the criteria for institutional Medicaid.
-These criteria are both specific to the state and the waiver.
+A) Home and Community Based Services (HCBS) Waivers – HCBS Waivers are intended for individuals who have Nursing Home Level of Care needs.
+Financial eligibility criteria are similar to the criteria for Institutional Medicaid / Nursing Home Medicaid.
+These criteria are both specific to the state and the Waiver program.
 HCBS Waivers are not entitlements and often have wait-lists.
-More on waivers.

 B) “Regular” or Aged, Blind and Disabled Medicaid – This type of Medicaid has very different eligibility criteria than Waivers or Institutional “Nursing Home” Medicaid.
-Additionally, regular Medicaid is an entitlement.
-There are never wait-lists.
-If you qualify, the program must provide benefits.
+Regular Medicaid is an entitlement; there are never wait-lists.
+If eligibility criteria is met, the program must provide benefits.

-4) Know whether you or your loved one is currently eligible for Medicaid.
-And if so, what type of Medicaid?
-You have a few options to determine eligibility.
+4) Know if you or your loved one is currently eligible for Medicaid.
+And if so, know what type of Medicaid.
+There are a few options to determine eligibility.

 How to Find Assisted Living Residences that Accept Medicaid

-4. Make a list of residences in your area to contact.
+4) Make a list of residences in your area to contact.
 It is advised that you use Google Search and not an assisted living placement website to develop this list.
 Google will provide you with a list of assisted living residences in your desired area.
-The placement websites will eventually provide you with a list but will force you to complete lengthy forms and surrender personal information before they provide the list.
+The placement websites will eventually provide you with a list, but will force you to complete lengthy forms and surrender personal information before they provide it.
 Simply search Google for “assisted living + your city” and avoid clicking on the advertisements in the results.

-5. Contact Sales or Marketing at each residence ask the following questions.
+5) Contact Sales or Marketing at each residence to ask the following questions:

 a.
 Does your residence have Medicaid beds?